hamaluik/blog.hamaluik.ca/posts/2015-11-04-quaternions-as-four-dimensional-complex-numbers.md

 \end{aligned}
 ```

-Now, if the quaternion represents a rotation as defined above, the result should represent a rotated version of the vector `p`.
-Note that we essentially converted `p` to a "pure" quaternion, so we would expect `p'` to be a pure quaternion as well, from which we could extract the rotated vector.
+Now, if the quaternion represents a rotation as defined above, the result should represent a rotated version of the vector $p$.
+Note that we essentially converted $p$ to a "pure" quaternion, so we would expect $p'$ to be a pure quaternion as well, from which we could extract the rotated vector.
 Somewhat unfortunately, this isn't the case for all but a few very specific circumstances.
-Most of the time, the result will be a mixed quaternion (meaning it will have *both* real and pure components), and the pure portion of it will not represent the origin vector (it will be longer).
-Fortunately, this can easily by solved by following the multiplication up by another multiplication---this time, by the inverse of `q`:
+Most of the time, the result will be a mixed quaternion (meaning it will have _both_ real and pure components), and the pure portion of it will not represent the origin vector (it will be longer).
+Fortunately, this can easily by solved by following the multiplication up by another multiplication—this time, by the inverse of $q$:

 ```katex
 \vec{p}' = q\vec{p}q^{-1}
 ```

-By adding this multiplication in, the resulting `p'` quaternion will be **pure** quaternion, with the complex parts representing the vector `p` rotated by the quaternion `q`.
-There's a catch however: since you effectively multiplied the vector twice (once by `q` and once by the inverse of `q`), the resulting vector gets rotated by <code>2θ</code>, meaning to rotate the vector only by <code>θ</code>, you need to construct `q` as if it was rotated by <code>0.5θ</code>.
+By adding this multiplication in, the resulting $p'$ quaternion will be **pure** quaternion, with the complex parts representing the vector $p$ rotated by the quaternion $q$.
+There's a catch however: since you effectively multiplied the vector twice (once by $q$ and once by the inverse of $q$), the resulting vector gets rotated by <code>2θ</code>, meaning to rotate the vector only by <code>θ</code>, you need to construct $q$ as if it was rotated by <code>0.5θ</code>.

 #### Constructing a Quaternion as a Rotation